Police officer killed in the line of duty in South Carolina

 Myrtle Beach Mayor Brenda Bethune asked on social media for prayers for the police department.

-“They need our community to show them love, support and strength,” Bethune stated.
+“They need our community to show them love, support and strength,” Bethune said.